techandsoftware/teletext-service/README.md

 Has the following keys:
 * `encoding` is the default G0 character set for the subpage.
 It's optional.
 If not present, the character set passed in by `defaultG0Charset` in the `new TeletextService()` call is used.
 * `fastext` is optional.
 If present it can contain keys for `red`, `green`, `yellow`, `blue` and `index`.
 The values are the page numbers to link to.
 The numbers are actually strings to allow for 100 to 8FF.
+* `outputLines` or `packed` strings are the teletext data.
+You can supply either of these.
+One is required.

+### `outputLines` format

-* `outputLines` is the teletext data, and is required.
-The data is in the Output Line format used in MRG's .tti files.
+String.
+The contents is in the Output Line format used in MRG's .tti files.
 Each line has the format:

 `OL,rowNum,line\n`